 Before using this medication, women of childbearing age should talk with their doctor(s) about the risks and benefits.
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It may slightly increase the risk of birth defects if used during the first two months of pregnancy.
 Also, using it for a long time or in high doses near the expected delivery date may harm the unborn baby.
 To lessen the risk, use the smallest effective dose for the shortest possible time.
 Tell the doctor right away if you notice any symptoms in your newborn baby such as slow/shallow breathing, irritability, abnormal/persistent crying, vomiting, or diarrhea.

-This medication may pass into breast milk.
-Discuss the risks and benefits with your doctor before breast-feeding.
+This medication passes into breast milk and may harm a nursing infant.
+Consult your doctor before breast-feeding.

 Additional Dilaudid-HP Information

 Dilaudid-HP - User Reviews